 RAD 1211 Radiologic Science II (3)

 This course concentrates on the principles that control and contribute to the radiographic image, including density, contrast, and recorded detail.
 Topics include electricity, magnetism, and x-ray circuitry.
-Prerequisite: RAD 1210 3 hours of lecture per week

 RAD 1310 Radiographic Procedures I (4)